Numpy¶

 Getting started¶

-To get started, open up a terminal and navigate (cd
+To get started, open up a terminal and navigate (cd) to your

 CSV file as an argument and returns a list of the column names and a